Our Civil Engineering summer placement

 Many students go on to make successful applications to the graduate scheme and now hold senior positions.

-You must be in your penultimate year and on course to achieve a minimum of a 2:2 in an Institution of Civil Engineers (ICE) accredited degree.
+You must be in your penultimate year at university and on course to achieve a minimum of a 2:2 in an Institution of Civil Engineers (ICE) accredited degree.

 If the above sounds like you, then apply now for our summer placement.
 You can also visit our application process and advice pages, where you’ll find help and tips for every stage of the application.